h2oai/h2ogpt/docs/FAQ.md

 With upgrade to llama_cpp_python 0.2.56 for faster performance and other bug fixes, thread safety is worse.
 So cannot do audio streaming + GGUF streaming at same time.
 See: https://github.com/ggerganov/llama.cpp/issues/3960.

-A temporary work-around is present in h2oGPT, whereby XTTS model (not microsoft TTS model) and llama.cpp models are not used at same time.
-Leads to more delays in streaming for text+audio, but not too bad result.
+A temporary workaround is present in h2oGPT, whereby the XTTS model (not the Microsoft TTS model) and llama.cpp models are not used at the same time.
+This leads to more delays in streaming for text + audio, but not too bad a result.

-Other work-arounds:
+Other workarounds:

-* Work-around 1: Use inference server like oLLaMa, vLLM, gradio inference server, etc.  as described [below](FAQ.md#running-ollama-vs-h2ogpt-as-inference-server).
+* Workaround 1: Use inference server like oLLaMa, vLLM, gradio inference server, etc.  as described [below](FAQ.md#running-ollama-vs-h2ogpt-as-inference-server).

-* Work-around 2: Follow normal directions for installation, but replace 0.2.56 with 0.2.26, e.g. for CUDA with Linux:
+* Workaround 2: Follow normal directions for installation, but replace 0.2.56 with 0.2.26, e.g. for CUDA with Linux:
     ```bash
     pip uninstall llama_cpp_python llama_cpp_python_cuda -y
     export LLAMA_CUBLAS=1